Where to Stay on the Amalfi Coast

 • Where to Stay on Amalfi Coast for Swimming and Beaches: Positano

-Beach-lovers are well served in Positano.
-The town has 2 beaches of its own, and with good bus connections and a wealth of boat hire outfits, it’s well set up for beach-combing.
+Positano has two beaches of its own, and with good bus connections and a wealth of boat hire outfits, it’s well set up for beach-combing along the coast.
 In town, Spiaggia Grande is the focus of Positano’s hectic summer scene, while Spiaggia Fornillo provides a quieter alternative.
 Nearby, Spiaggia Arienzo is a charming beach reached by a flight of almost 300 steps.
 Positano is many people’s first choice on the coast, so expect to pay top whack if you stay here.

 • Where to Stay on Amalfi Coast without a Car: Amalfi

 Without a vehicle, Amalfi makes an excellent base (especially for first time visitors).
 It’s centrally located, and as the coast’s main transport hub, has excellent bus and boat connections, making day-tripping a breeze.
-There’s plenty to see in town if you want to stay put, including a beach, medieval cathedral, and historic paper museum.
+There are a few sights to see in town if you want to stay put, including a beach, medieval cathedral, and historic paper museum.
 All the main sights are in the compact center which can easily be explored on foot.
 There’s also a good choice of accommodations for all budgets and plenty of cafes, bars, and restaurants.
-Both the Hotel Fontana and Albergo Sant’Andrea Hotel have fantastic central locations close to buses and ferry in the heart of Amalfi.
+Both the Hotel Fontana and Albergo Sant’Andrea Hotel have fantastic central locations close to buses and ferries in the heart of Amalfi.

 • Where to fly into for the Amalfi Coast?